UniAP2022/UniAP/README.md

 https://user-images.githubusercontent.com/97931505/151660153-a2f991e4-bab0-4c27-8ca5-e735d24a3f2d.mov

-Transcript: "i've strong assurance that no evil will happen to you and my uncle and the children from anything i've done"
+Ground truth: "i've strong assurance that no evil will happen to you and my uncle and the children from anything i've done"

 Origin audio + Universal perturbaion (init status: notwithstanding_moreover_unusually, SNR: 42.71dB):